 2020s Vision: Dr. Shane Gould On Swimming Culture After A Lifetime Of Learning

 At 15, she raced to what remains the single biggest solo-swims medal haul at one Olympic Games, three of five orbs the colour gold.
 Pour a rip tide under that bridge and look up.
-At 61, she became the oldest winner ever among more than 60 countries over two decades of the Within the year, she would be awarded a after several years of study and a lifetime of experience.
+At 61, she became the oldest winner ever among more than 60 countries over two decades of the reality-TV show Survivor.
+Within the year, she would be awarded a Doctor of Philosophy (PhD) from Victoria University after several years of study and a lifetime of experience.

-I met up with Gould in Lund this month at the forward-looking Australia’s official National Living Treasures: Swimming Culture.
+I met up with Gould in Lund this month at the forward-looking World Aquatic Development Conference (WADC) that chose the focus of the work of one of Australia’s official National Living Treasures: Swimming Culture.
 That in turn inspired the second theme in our quarterly 2020s Vision series: Swimming Culture – what is it?
-Our introductory piece will be followed bye others own the theme in February.that chose the focus of the work of one of
+Our introductory piece will be followed bye others own the theme in February.

-We dedicate our efforts to Gould thisby looking at the subject, questions and findings of her thesis and her first presentation on the theme in Lund.
+We dedicate our efforts to Gould this Australia Day by looking at the subject, questions and findings of her thesis and her first presentation on the theme in Lund.

 Setter of 11 World Records and winner of three golds (all in world records), a silver and a bronze at Munich 1972, in a shooting-star swim career that glows brightly yet in the realm of Olympic achievements, Gould played to her strengths.
 In a conversation for another time, she tells me that when when she signed up for Survivor, she did her homework.